 The Lipozene website says that users “must drink 8 oz. of liquid” with each dose.
 Without adequate liquid, the glucomannan can cause constipation and/or diarrhea.

 Glucomannan also lowers blood glucose levels, which can reduce the need for some diabetic medications.
 But this can cause loss of control of blood sugar levels, which can be a dangerous situation for diabetics.
 Diabetics should only take Lipozene and other glucomannan-containing products under the supervision of a physician.
 Since glucomannan expands, it’s not recommended for people who have esophageal or gut issues, since it could cause blockages in the throat or intestines.

 Is Lipozene FDA-Approved?

 It’s important to know that the FDA does NOT approve dietary supplements and while it may take action if there are adverse situations that involve a supplement, that action only takes place after a supplement is on the market.
 Companies that make dietary supplements are not required to get approval from the FDA before making or selling their product.

 It’s also worth noting that the Federal Trade Commission (FTC) fined the Obesity Research Institute $1.5 million in in 2005 for making misleading weight-loss claim about two other diet pills, Propolene and FiberThin, which are also fiber-based supplements.

-Early research suggests glucomannan may be somewhat effective for weight loss, according to eMedTV, but the website notes that no research has focused on Lipozene specifically.
-In addition, the advertised claims for Lipozene are more impressive than the research results for glucomannan, and rely mainly on anecdotal experiences in personal testimonials.
-Lipozene is generally more expensive than many other brands containing the same active ingredient, products which are available at health food stores from well-known supplement manufacturers.
+Early research suggests glucomannan may be somewhat effective for weight loss, but no research has focused on Lipozene specifically.
+In addition, the advertised claims for Lipozene are more impressive than the research results for glucomannan and rely mainly on anecdotal experiences in personal testimonials.
+Lipozene is also generally more expensive than many other brands containing the same active ingredient, products which are available at health food stores from well-known supplement manufacturers.